OpenChirp/openchirp_rest/README.md

 # Setup
 ## Install
+After cloning the repository, run the following command.
+This will download all the javascript dependencies.
 ```
 npm install
 ```
-This command will download all the javascript dependencies.

 ## Deploy
 ```